bvoris/TrainingResources/README.md

 # Training Resources
-Links to free training resources
+Links to free training resources<BR />
 Click on the individual links for access to free training, career planning, discord channels and content.<BR /><BR />

 Career Planning<BR />